naens/zwconf/README.md

 ## Keybindings

-The keybindings are based on the keybindings of ZPM3 and of WordStar, but with extensions and modification in in an attampt to make them more orthogonal.
-For example, the keybindings for the cursor movement are the same as in WordStar and ZPM3, but the deletion has differences:
+The keybindings are based on the keybindings of ZPM3 and of WordStar.
+Some additional keybindings are added in order to make them more complete.
+No keybindings should contradict ZPM3/WordStar keybindings.
+For example, the delete char/word/line keybindings:

 + `^G` deletes one char forward. `^H` deletes one char backward
 + `^T` deletes the word forward, `^[H` deletes the word backward,`^[Y` deletes the whole word
-+ `^QG` deletes the line forward, `^QH` deletes the line backward, `^Y` deletes the whole line
++ `^QY` deletes the line forward, `^QH` deletes the line backward, `^Y` deletes the whole line

 The purpose is to make the installation/uninstallation easy and minimal, which can be useful to configure a new system or a user account.
 It can also be used on a remote connection in order to quickly configure application key bindings.